AttackPattern/CSharpAnalytics/README.md

 1. Pure C# - easy to debug, extend or port (no JavaScript, web views or DLLs)
 1. Feature rich - offline, configurable, OS stats

+Still not convinced?
+Check out [how we compare to the alternatives](https://github.com/AttackPattern/CSharpAnalytics/wiki/Comparison)

 Platforms
 ---------
 Our goal is to support all major C# platforms.
 Right now we have project files for: